Life and Tradition in the Yorkshire Dales

 Walks, talks, demonstrations and workshops

-A programme of over 40 events will run throughout 2018, focusing on the themes of traditional life and work in the Dales explored in Hartley and Ingilby's book.
+A programme of 50 events will run throughout 2018, focusing on the themes of traditional life and work in the Dales explored in Hartley and Ingilby's book.
 These will include opportunities to see or try your hand at activities ranging from traditional wall-building, scything, haymaking, dairying, or sheep washing, to knitting and making items such as rugs, shoes or besom brushes, not to mention a chance to taste traditional farmhouse food.
-These are organised by YAHS in partnership with the Dales Countryside Museum and national park.

 To help you plan your visit, here is a downloadable Programme.
 Also keep an eye on either the Calendar of events on this website or the DCM site.